loganwong52/Brickhack_9_Linear_Visuals/README.md

 # Linear Algebra Visualizer

 ## Inspiration
-Linear Algebra is hard to understand.
-Our web app will make it easier to understand.
+Linear Algebra is difficult due to the lack of visualization of determinants and eigenvectors.
+We created Linear Visuals to allow users to be able to graph matrices, matrix transformations, and matrix projections.

 ## What it does
 It shows a graph of all possible vectors on a graph.
-It takes in a 2x2 transformation matrix.
-It applies this transformation on all the vectors on the graph.
-The transformation for every graph is shown in an animation.
+Then, the users enter a 2x2 transformation matrix.
+The graph applies the transformation to all the vectors on the graph.
+The action of the transformation is demonstrated through an animated motion.

 ## How we built it
-We used Figma, React (a JavaScript framework), HTML, and CSS.
+Linear Visuals, our website, was designed through Figma, and coding through React (a JavaScript framework), HTML, and CSS.
 Link to Figma prototype: https://www.figma.com/proto/rvUfwG4gtNpAbGqUWlXXTk/Linear-Algebra-Visualizer?node-id=11%3A477&scaling=scale-down&page-id=0%3A1&starting-point-node-id=11%3A475

 ## Challenges we ran into
-Creating and using our GitHub repo.
-Learning how to use chart.js
-Using React.
-Using CSS to make our web app look the way we want it.
+Starting off was difficult due to it being a challenge to create and use our GitHub Repo.
+Then, we struggled to learn how to use chart.js which was a main component of our website.
+In addition, our team was learning how to use React (a JavaScript framework).
+CSS was a struggle because we could not make LinearVisuals the way we initially wanted.

 ## Accomplishments that we're proud of
-Getting and using user input.
+1) Being able to get and use user input.
-Creating a graph with points and vectors using chart.js.
+2) Creating a graph with points and vectors using charts.js.
-Incorporating the graph into the web app.
+3) Incorporating the graph into the web app.
-Using the user input and applying it to be a transformation in the graph.
+4) Using the user input and applying it to be a transformation in the graph.
-Animating the vectors in the graph to show the transformation.
+5) Animating the vectors in the graph to show the transformation.
+6) Turn ing our Figma UI into React Code.

 ## What we learned
-Working in an impromptu team for a limited amount of time.
+1) To work in an impromptu team for a limited amount of time.
-How to use chart.js.
+2) How to use chart.js.
+3) Turning Figma UI into React Code using a ui.pkg.

 ## What's next for Linear Algebra Transformations Visualizer
-Ultimately, it should also show animations for 2D and 3D transformations to all vectors on a graph, but we only had time to apply a 2D animation.
+Once the website is finalized, we want to potentially license it to textbook manufacturers.
+Textbook manufacturers would reach our target market of linear algebra college students and allow us to make a profit.
+Long-term, we want Linear Visuals to have an animation for the transformations not only in 2D but 3D as well for all the vectors on the graph.

 # Getting Started with Create React App